phillipbarron/slate-sandbox/README.md

 This stripping of data on enter is only effective for hitting enter.
 Users may also edit by copying & pasting which would retain existing data properties.
 Ensuring that these data are removed would need to be handled separately for those events.

+todo - update to latest version of slate